Drive sales on autopilot with ecommerce-focused features

 Ensure you’re using a powerful SMS platform like Omnisend to track your delivery and bounce rates.

-Omnisend can also help you take corrective and preventative measures like scheduling text messages for a time that they’re likely to be delivered, and a lot more.
+Omnisend can also help you take corrective and preventive measures, like scheduling text messages for times when they’re likely to be delivered, and much more.

 TABLE OF CONTENTS